Equinox (Star Trek: Voyager): Reception

-By 2016 there were 726 episodes of Star Trek television before Star Trek: Discovery.
 Radio Times ranked this the sixth best episode of Star Trek, especially for those unfamiliar with the franchise.
 Space.com rated "Equinox" as the ninth best Star Trek episode overall.
 Screen Rant rated "Equinox" tenth best of all Star Trek episodes to-date.
 They note the two-part episode for highlighting the struggle to maintain morality in difficult circumstances, including how to maintain morale, and the dangers of greed.
 They point out the episode explores concepts of trust and self-interest in difficult circumstances, such as Voyager's 75-year journey back to Earth after being cut-off from Starfleet.
 CBR ranked the "Equinox" pair as the 11th best episodic saga of Star Trek overall.
 ScreenRant ranked "Equinox" the 15th best episode of all Star Trek franchise television episodes.
 Gizmodo ranked the "Equinox" pair 23rd out of the top 100 Star Trek episodes.
 A regional newspaper of Cleveland ranked "Equinox" as the 25th greatest episode of Star Trek (prior to Star Trek: Discovery).
 The Hollywood Reporter ranked Equinox 30th best out all Star Trek episodes.

 Cinema Blend rated this the best episode of Star Trek: Voyager.
 The Hollywood Reporter ranked it the second greatest Star Trek: Voyager episode behind the Season 4 2-part "Year of Hell".
 SyFy Wire ranked "Equinox" the ninth best episode of Star Trek: Voyager; they said that the plot was worthy of a movie and keeps the audience guessing about the outcome.
 SyFy rated it among the top ten of Voyager episodes.
 In Wireds Star Trek: Voyager binge-watching guide for the show, they recommended not skipping "Equinox".

 TheGamer ranked it as one of the 25 creepiest episodes of all Star Trek series, and they found the alien attackers to be "lethal, vengeful… they never give up."
 Slate magazine ranked Captain Ransom one of the ten best villains in the Star Trek franchise, and also that the episode was one of the best.

 Novel

-The episode was also written as a novel, Equinox, by Diane Carey, based on the television episode.
+The episode was also adapted to a novel, Equinox, by Diane Carey, based on the television episode.
 It was published by Pocket Books in 1999.